 Of patients surveyed in a GP practice survey, 49% of Gateshead respondents said they had a long-standing health problem, disability or infirmity.

 In January 2019, Gateshead's school census identified 132 children and young people (aged 5-15) with physical disabilities.

-The employment rate for disabled people is far lower than for non-disabled.
-For example, in Gateshead just 45% of disabled people were in employment compared with 82% of non-disabled people.
-Gateshead's rate compares with the England average of 54%.
+In September 2019 the employment rate for disabled people was far lower than for non-disabled.
+For example, in Gateshead just 53% of disabled people were in employment (although this has increased from 45% the previous year), compared with 83% of non-disabled people.
+Gateshead's rate compares with the England average of 55%.
 This no doubt has a knock on effect on household income as, across the UK, more (19%) families where someone is disabled live in low income households than in non-disabled families (15%).
 On a positive note, whilst the proportion of non-disabled families in low income households has remained fairly static over the last 10 years, the proportion of disabled families in low income households has decreased from 23% in 2002/03 to 19% in 2011/12 - so the gap is narrowing.

 39% of disabled people in the UK reported having low or very low life satisfaction, compared with 19% of non-disabled people.

 Only 37% of disabled people in the UK had been able to take part in moderate intensity level sport (participation in at least 30 minutes of moderate intensity level sport at least once in the past 4 weeks) in a 2011/12 survey.
 This compares with 63% of non-disabled people.

 ONS Census 2011 (ONS and Local Health websites)

 PANSI Impaired Mobility, based on Life Opportunities Survey for Disability Issues 2011, and Living in Britain Survey 2001, 2014 based population projections for 2019 estimate (PANSI website)

 DWP DLA cases with entitlement by disabling condition, Aug 2019 (NOMIS website)